 The candidate must have knowledge of/in: basic fisheries management; aquatic invasive species and abatement techniques.
 The ideal candidate will have knowledge of watercraft inspection and decontamination protocol, operation, maintenance and basic repair of field equipment and various vehicles, four-wheel drive, trailers and boats.
 The candidate will be skilled in communication with the public and applied public relations and problem solving techniques and have the ability to work independently and as part of a team.
 The candidate will have skill in report writing, analysis and interpretation of field data collected.

 The candidate must have a bachelor’s degree in a wildlife science or a closely related field from an accredited college or university.

 Employment is contingent upon completion of a post-offer medical/physical examination and the agency’s ability to reasonably accommodate any restrictions.

-This position requires possession of and the ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
-Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training in accordance with Arizona Administrative Code R2-10-207.12.
+Position requires possession of and the ability to retain a current, valid state-issued driver’s license appropriate to the assignment.
+Employees who drive on state business are subject to driver’s license record checks, must maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207.12.).

-CLICK SEARCH FOR JOBS, SELECT GAME AND FISH DEPT FROM AGENCY DROPDOWN
+CLICK ON CURRENT OPENINGS; CLICK ON DEPARTMENTS AND SELECT GAME AND FISH DEPT FROM DROPDOWN.